Completing Networks by Learning Local Connection Patterns: Experiments

-In the encoding stage, we use the GIN model, which gathers neighbor information by message passing.
-The more times we do message passing, the higher neighbor information can be aggregated by the model.
-The aggregated information actually represents the local connection structure of a node, that local structure is what our encoder is able to describe.
-Therefore, compared with the baseline model, our model is able to perform better completion results for networks with more complex local connection structures.
-Next, we illustrate this point with two experiments.
+In the encoding stage of our approach, we use the GIN model to gather neighbor information by message passing.
+The more times we do message passing, the information of higher ordered neighbors can be aggregated by the model.
+The aggregated information actually represents the local connection structures of a node which is captured by our model.
+Therefore, compared with the baselines, our model is able to get better results for networks with more complex local connection structures(for example, the neighbors of the nodes are also connected to each other).
+Next, we illustrate this point with following experiments.

-In the first experiment, we complete the small-world network, and we can continuously observe the effect of local structure complexity on the performance of the network completion by adjusting the reconnecting probability $p$.
+In the first experiment, we complete the small-world network, and we can observe the effect that how the reconnecting probability $p$ can influence on the performance of network completion continuously.
 If $p$ is 0, all nodes are connected to their neighbors, and the neighbors are also connected to each other.
-In this case, the network has high local complexity.
-If $p$ is 1, all nodes are connected by the same number of edges randomly, the neighbors of nodes are hardly connected to each other, and the network has low local complexity.
-Fig\ref{fig:per_ws} shows the relationship between the network completion performance and reconnecting probability p.
-In addition, Fig\ref{fig:per_ws} also shows the relationship between the network clustering coefficient(cc) and $p$.
+In this case, the network has high average clustering coefficient(CC).
+If $p$ is 1, all nodes are connected by the same number of edges randomly, the neighbors of nodes are hardly connected to each other, and the network has low CC.
+It is worth noting that the change of $p$ will only change the local connection patterns, but will not affect the network density, network degree distribution and other statistical indicators.
+We use AUC difference between the C-GIN model and the random baseline model to measure the performance of the model.
+Fig \ref{fig:per_ws} shows the relationship between the reconnecting probability $p$ and network completion performance as well as the CC.